emmbryo/quizzie/documentation/tests/manual test cases/quizzie-front.md

 * 5.1.4 The username should be visible under quizzie title
 * 5.1.5 A logout button should appear in menu, to the right
 * 5.1.6 An upload questions button should appear in menu, in the middle
+* 5.1.7 An edit button should appear in the menu

+## 6. Edit questions - only for admin user
+### 6.1: Edit questions
+* 6.1.1 Edit button leads to page with all questions displayed
+### 6.2: Delete question
+* 6.2.1: Each question should have a delete button
+* 6.2.2: When pressed, the question is deleted
+* 6.2.3: Success message on delete
+* 6.2.4: Failure message on delte failure
+* 6.2.5: Redirected back to edit questions menu
+### 6.3: Edit question
+* 6.3.1 Each question should have an edit button
+* 6.3.2 When pressed, a form with the question parameters filled in appears
+* 6.3.3 On submit, the edit is sent to server
+* 6.3.4: Success message
+* 6.3.5: Failure message
+* 6.3.6: Redirected to edit menu